Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step2/text.md

 In this Step, you will learn more about:

-1. How the Testcontainers is setup in python to test the backend API
+1. How the Testcontainers is setup in Python to test the backend API
 2. How to get the exposed port of the containers created by Testcontainers
-3. How the Testcontainers library works in python
+3. How the Testcontainers library works in Python

 Let's get started!